james standing at a crossroads in riga Latvia

 • Pētergailis restorāns; beautiful duck and reasonable prices.

 Top Tip – make sure you wash your lunch down with a black balsam, the traditional drink of Latvia to live life like the locals.
-It may be better suited to drink after a few beers when you are having fun at the bar but it didn’t stop us!

-After the library and food, we were on the way to the Holy Trinity Church. when we found the Latvian Railway History Museum.
+When we found the Latvian Railway History Museum.
 While the museum was closing when we arrived we only managed to walk around quickly outside and we would enter the museum again if we had time.

-The church itself was spectacular outside and inside.
 There was a mass about to begin when we arrived so we didn’t hang around too long inside but again, beautiful architecture!
 Superb!

 Holy Trinity Church Riga

-Day three in Riga
+Day Three In Riga

-On our final day in Riga, we went to the famous St. Peters’s Church to see what it was like inside the amazing church standing tall in the centre of the old town,
+On our final day in Riga, we went to the famous St. Peters’s Church to see what it was like inside the amazing church standing tall in the centre of the old town.

 Again there was a beautiful art exhibition in the church where we walked around for a half-hour or so.
 The cost of this to go to the top for the amazing view was 9 euros per person.
-Here again, you get a 360 view of the city.
-Stunning especially on a sunny day!

 St. Peter’s Church Riga

-After the beauty of the church, we were met with the sadness of the Jewish Ghetto museum.
 It is a really good place to learn about the dark past of Riga as beautiful the city is, terrible things happened here.

 The museum shows how far and wide Nazi Germany influenced other countries at the peak of its power.
 It was sad but an eye-opener into the history of the region.
 We learned a lot here.